Robust certification of quantum instruments through a sequential communication game

+In the present work, we have proposed a new communication game extending the standard random access code paradigm to the sequential framework \cite{silva_SequentialBell_15, mal_SequentialBell_16, mal_sequentialSteering_18, mal_sequentialEntaglement_18, das2019facets, Akshata_19, Asmita_19, brown2020arbitrarily, cheng2021limitations, mal_SequentialCGLMP_24, munshi2025device, datta2018sharing, maity2020detection, gupta2021genuine}, involving one sender and two receivers with restricted communication allowed between the receivers.
+The novel three-party communication game is based on $2\rightarrow 1$ QRAC, which is fundamentally different from the earlier extensions.
+Our protocol is based on sequential measurements in the prepare-transform-measure scenario, which has received much attention in recent times \cite{Tavakoli_STPM18, Mironowicz_SDIM19, Maity_st_21, das2022robust,Mohan_STI19, Miklin_SDIM20, debarshi_seq_RAC24}.
+We have shown prominent quantum advantage of the game and used it for the purpose of certification of relevant quantum components in a semi device-independent way and generalizes the game to the higher dimensional system as well.

 To summarize, in our proposed game, Aparna, the sender, encodes a two-bit message into a bit, and the task of the first receiver, Barun, is to decode a bit value according to his random input, whereas the second receiver, Chhanda, has to work out the leftover message.
-Thus, Barun and Chhanda may have some non-zero probability of correctly retrieving the full message, and they are allowed to have limited communication: Barun passes his input information to Chhanda, but there is no leakage of output information.
-Analyzing the protocol, we find a quantum advantage, which can certify Aparna's state preparation, Barun's instruments, as well as Chhanda's measurement.
-Remarkably, the semi-device-independent certification of the sharpness parameter associated with Barun's instrument is more robust in our protocol compared to that in the method based on sequential QRAC without any collaboration among the receivers~\cite{Mohan_STI19}.
+Thus, Barun and Chhanda may have some non-zero probability of correctly retrieving the full message, and they are allowed to have limited communication: Barun passes his post-measured state without leaking any output information.
+We have found a quantum advantage, which can certify Aparna's state preparation, Barun's instruments, as well as Chhanda's measurement.
+Remarkably, the SDI certification of the sharpness parameter associated with Barun's instrument is more robust in our protocol compared to that in the method based on sequential QRAC without any collaboration among the receivers~\cite{Mohan_STI19}.
 We further generalize our sequential protocol to higher dimensions.
-By computing numerically the lower bound on the quantum success probability, we have shown that the quantum advantage increases with system dimensions, highlighting again the role of unsharp measurement in communication tasks relevant for sequential networks.
+By computing numerically employing seesaw algorithm, the lower bound on the quantum success probability, we have shown that the quantum advantage increases with system dimensions, highlighting again the role of unsharp measurement in communication tasks relevant for sequential networks.